Social Mistakes Intellectual People Can Make

 Skepticism and even cynicism are important parts of critical thinking skills.
 You should think for yourself and not accept what you're told at face value.
 Some people go too far with this though.
 Present them with anything and they'll immediately find some cynical angle to it.
 Fun new show on TV?
 Just a way for the media oligarchy to distract us from the real problems in society.

 People can think they come across as an enlightened social commentator when they make statements like this.
 They can get a self-esteem boost out of it, because you feel like you're part of an elite who knows how things really are.
-However, many people see overly cynics as negative complainers more than anything.
+However, many people see hyper-cynics as negative complainers more than anything.
 I think it's great to be skeptical in your mind, but when you verbalize it all the time, and around the wrong audience, you can come off badly for injecting too many negative vibes into the conversation.

 Being too negative and critical